Collegiate Middle Level Association

 The Collegiate Middle Level Association (CMLA) is a student association designed to promote and support the professional development of future middle level teachers, as well as the development and nurturing of middle level education programs.
 CMLA is an affiliate of National Middle School Association.

 Currently, Otterbein College is serving as the national host site for the organization's leadership.
 Their two-year leadership term will conclude November 2011 with CMLA's annual meeting at NMSA's headquarters in Columbus, OH.

-Purpose of CMLA

-Advance appropriate middle level education

-Provide information about starting and maintaining an organized group of students involved in middle level education on college and university campuses.

-Support standards and recommendations which enhance middle level concepts, practices and ideas.

-Publicize current middle level employment opportunities.

-Promote and invite collegiate participation at national, state and regional middle level conferences.

-Support and encourage students of middle level education, and inform members of the progress and activities of both CMLA and other student groups via newsletters, electronic technology and other sources of communication.